OLORUNFUNMI-M/OLORUNFUNMI-M/README.md

 My tools: Microsoft excel, Power Bi, Looker  studio, Tableau

+Providing insights for business and helping to make good decisions with the help of data.

 Affinity for Health and data ( Working with data to change the misconception of health challenges) Walk with me.................................
 <!---